syrilster/DesignPatterns/AWS/AutoScaling/README.md

 ## Auto Scaling basic lifecycle

-Launching an EC2 instance into AS group because of following:
+Launching an EC2 instance into AS group can be because of the following:

-* Due to cloud watch metric
+* Triggered due to a cloud watch metric.
-* Scheduled Event i.e. predicted scaling
+* User Scheduled Event i.e. predicted scaling.
+Example a black friday sale.

 **Load Balancer Configurations**